Back to All Events

 Of course you are always free to offer more if you wish – please give as generously as you are able to benefit other students at Chenrezig Institute!

-There will be no online registrations or registrations for single days during this retreat.
+There will be no zoom registrations or registrations for single days during this retreat.

 Previous